RhettCreighton/cheeseburger/README.md

    2025/02/18 01:20:10 Total Attempts: 2000000
    2025/02/18 01:20:13 Total Attempts: 3000000
    ```
-   This command uses the `vanity` subcommand with a prefix option (in this example, "test") and saves the generated output.
+   This command uses the `vanity` subcommand with a prefix option (e.g., "test") and saves the generated output.

 2. Serve your static site:
    ```